devilskitchen/auto-style-guide/README.md

 The project uses [Bryan Jones's most excellent CodeKit](http://incident57.com/codekit/index.html) [.kit language](http://incident57.com/codekit/help.html#kit) to provide ```variables``` and ```includes```, and for compiling the [LESS](http://lesscss.org).

-<strong>LESS and CodeKit 2 are the best things to happen to front-end development since CSS.
-Fact.</strong></p>
+*LESS and CodeKit 2 are the best things to happen to front-end development since CSS.
+Fact.*